fearro/IoT_monitoring_hemp/README.md

 Repository of data related to the paper: "Automated IoT-Based Monitoring of Industrial Hemp in Greenhouses Using Open-Source Systems and Computer Vision", DOI:

-The "Hemp_growth" folder contains hourly images of the monitored plants (C1, C2, C3, C4, and C5) from transplanting until 20 days after transplanting.
-The "Hemp_water_stress" folder contains the training and test data and the trained model for water stress detection.
+The **Hemp_growth** folder contains hourly images of the monitored plants (C1, C2, C3, C4, and C5) from transplanting until 20 days after transplanting.
+The **Hemp_water_stress** folder contains the training and test data and the trained model for water stress detection.
 The repository has the following structure:

 ├── 🌱 📁 Hemp_growth<br>
 │&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;   ├── 📁 C1<br>